 Technical blockers are particularly frequent in projects that involve the development of software or physical goods, but they might actually bring to a halt any kind of project (consider the case of an all-out IT system failure).

 Implementing a structured process to guide innovation and new product development activities can, to some extent, help to minimize or at least anticipate such blockers.
 For example, thorough product reviews and quality control checks at key project milestones, prototypes, Proof-of-Concepts and mock-ups can help to detect structural flaws ahead of time.
-The Agile development process is also known to help prevent last-minute nasty surprises.
-However, there’s no eliminating the risk altogether.
+The Agile development process typically also helps prevent last-minute nasty surprises.
+However, there’s no eliminating the risk altogether in project portfolio management.

 PPM blockers also include what we may call people-related blockers.
 For example overburdened teams working on multiple high-priority projects at the same time: they won’t be able to set aside the time that your project needs and deserves, and they might eventually experience burnout.
 Another example is communication blockers, either because of interpersonal incompatibility, or because of information silos between teams that don’t speak the same language, or because of subpar information and communication technology systems (which can be fatal in the context of remote working).